Kellogg's: Questionable nutritional value

 Some of Kellogg's marketing has been questioned in the press, prompted by an increase in consumer awareness of the mismatch between the marketing messages and the products themselves.

 Food bloggers are also questioning the marketing methods used by cereal manufacturing companies such as Kellogg's, due to their high sugar content and use of ingredients such as high-fructose corn syrup.

 2021 Pop-Tarts lawsuit

 A class-action lawsuit was filed against Kellogg's in October 2021 claiming they are not putting enough strawberries in their strawberry flavored Pop-Tarts, and seeking $5 million in damages.
 In April 2022, the lawsuit was dismissed by a federal judge.

 Another lawsuit was filed against Kellog's in 2021, with the plaintiff claiming that Kellogg's defrauded customers regarding the contents of its Frosted Chocolate Fudge Pop-Tarts.
-The plaintiff stated she would not have purchased the Pop-Tarts had she known they didn't contain milk, milkfat, or butter.
+The plaintiff stated she would not have purchased the Pop-Tarts had she known they did not contain milk, milkfat, or butter.
 In June 2022, a US district judge dismissed the lawsuit, stating that a reasonable consumer would not expect those ingredients.